c3g/GenPipes/genpipes/tools/wizard_json/README-wizard-json.txt

       - command_help if pipeline does not require a protocol

 - protocol_help: Asks the user if they need help choosing a protocol
-  - Yes → goes to the start of protocol_guide.json
+  - Yes → start of protocol_guide.json
-  - No → goes to protocol_selection
+  - No → protocol_selection

 - protocol_selection: Presents protocol options based on the selected pipeline
   - Uses "choices_cases" with "when" clauses to filter protocol list